aghstrategies/civicrm-contact-directory/README.md

 + group - IF you would like to limit the results to a specific group enter that group id.
 + singleview - IF you would like to display additional information when viewing a single contact create a message template formatted as you would like it to be and add the id with this attribute.
 + specialty - IF you would like to include a Specialty filter include the custom_field options list you are interested in having end users filter on.
++ mainview - IF you would like to customize how results are displayed you can configure a message template using contact tokens and set the id here.
+If you do not, it defaults to the display name and address
++ search - If you set the search to "no" no search filters will be displayed

 ## Directory Description